-Reason #1: “Social Security Stopped My Benefits Because My Medical Condition Improved”
+Reason #1: “Social Security Stopped My Benefits Because I Got Better”

 If the disabling condition(s) that qualify you for SSD benefits improve, then your payments may stop.
 The SSA has strict rules about who qualifies for benefits and who doesn’t.
 What’s more, they also periodically review cases to ensure payments only go to eligible beneficiaries.
 This is called a continuing disability review (CDR), and it typically happens every 3-7 years.
 If symptoms from your mental or physical condition improve enough for you to start working again, the SSA may stop your benefits.

 Generally, it’s easier to pass a CDR than it is get approved for benefits the first time.
-If you got approved within the last three years, though, your payments likely stopped suddenly because your medical condition got better.
+If you got approved within the last three years, though, your payments likely stopped suddenly because of unreported health changes.
 If your doctor said you’d improve when the SSA first approved you (but it would take more than 12 months), they may review your case even sooner.
 And if you have a severe disabling condition, your reviews may happen once every seven years (or possibly longer).
 There’s not an exact science to CDRs, but SSI beneficiaries stop having them once they’re 65 years old.
 If your disability benefits stopped suddenly, the SSA likely thinks you’re well enough to work again.
 If you feel you still cannot work, you may need a Social Security attorney.

 Reason #2: “Social Security Stopped My Benefits Because I Moved Without Telling Anyone”